rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 The returned cursor as meta information is hashed by the new utility function.
-Don't forget to stringify the date before hashing it.
-Then the GraphQL client (try it yourself with your GraphQL Playground) receives a hashed `endCursor` field.
-The hashed value can be used as cursor the query the next page.
-In the resolver then, the incoming cursor is reverse hashed to convert it to the actual date which is used for the database query.
+Remember to stringify the date before hashing it.
+The GraphQL client receives a hashed `endCursor` field.
+The hashed value can be used as a cursor to query the next page.
+In the resolver, the incoming cursor is reverse hashed to the actual date, which is used for the database query.

-The hashing of the cursor is a common approach for cursor-based pagination, because it hides the implementation details from the client.
-The (GraphQL) client application only needs to use the hash value as cursor to query the next paginated page.
+Hashing the cursor is a common approach for cursor-based pagination because it hides the details from the client.
+The (GraphQL) client application only needs to use the hash value as a cursor to query the next paginated page.

 ### Exercises: